 In addition to this advantage, the Internet of Things (IoT) in electronics provides the ability to identify the source of errors.
 The Internet of Things (IoT) based equipment is specifically made to recognize and consider the defect while figuring out the predictive maintenance operations.
 As a result, it will speed up the upgrades and reveal any gaps.

 Techniques for data management systems assist manufacturers in maintaining relationships with all customers and stakeholders.
 The production system application is provided access to the data, enabling them to monitor the end product’s material quality, manufacturing time, performance level, and improvement prospects.
 Operational costs will be reduced by the measurements taken during the entire performance process.

-The market for the Internet of Things (IoT) links intelligence production, which eventually makes it possible to maintain data at a location that is simple to access through a single application.
-As a result, monitoring the electronic manufacturing sector and improving the procedure in response to consumer demand will result in a significant revolution in the sector.
+The Internet of Things (IoT) market links intelligence production, eventually making it possible to maintain data at a simple location to access through a single application.
+As a result, monitoring the electronic manufacturing sector and improving the procedure in response to consumer demand will result in a significant industrial revolution.
 Additionally, integrating new technologies into the current industrial framework will fundamentally alter current operations.

-Advantages of Internet of Things (IoT) for Electronic Manufacturing Sector
+Advantages of the Internet of Things (IoT) for the Electronic Manufacturing Sector

 The top manufacturing companies are the ones that drive the entire global economic system.
 They are designed to keep up with the digital transition to stay competitive.
 Internet of Things (IoT) adoption is necessary for the electronic manufacturing sector so that the business can boost its capabilities.
 The following are some advantages of incorporating IoT in the electronic manufacturing sector: